-1. Reuse Empty Bottles and Jars
+1. Reuse empty bottles and jars

 Whether it’s an empty shampoo bottle or spice jar, these are everyday items a burglar is not going to give a second glance.
 If you’re using a shampoo or conditioner bottle, make sure to clean it out thoroughly before adding your valuables.
 You can also wrap them in plastic wrap or place them in a Ziploc before securing them in the bottle.

 To reuse a spice jar, first empty and clean out the jar.
 Then paint the inside with glue and add spices or herbs again to coat the jar and give the appearance it is still full.
 Discard the extra herbs, put your stash in a plastic bag and insert into the jar.
 Seal the jar and place back in the spice cupboard.

-2. Hide in Feminine Hygiene Boxes
+2. Hide in feminine hygiene boxes

 This one is great for the gym or park.
 It’s easy to snatch a wallet from a locker or gym bag, but thieves aren’t usually looking for an extra tennis ball.
 By making a slice in the tennis ball, you transform it into a secret hiding place that works similarly to those little, plastic coin purses that open when you squeeze them.

-When you’re traveling one of the best ways to ensure your vacation won’t be spoiled by a mugging or robbery is to conceal your money, passport and other important items close to your body.
-There are money pouches that easily attach under your clothes, to a belt or can be worn around your neck or waist.
+When you’re traveling, one of the best ways to ensure your vacation won’t be spoiled by a mugging or robbery is to conceal your money, passport, and other important items close to your body.
+There are money pouches that easily attach under your clothes, to a belt, or can be worn around your neck or waist.

 Everyone has probably stuffed their keys, hotel key, cell phone or wallet into a towel at the pool or beach.
 Obviously, that is not the best way to keep thieves from ruining the day by leaving you empty-handed.
 However, the idea is sound and has inspired the creation of the Towelmate.

-6. Think Beyond the Glove Box and Trunk
+6. Think beyond the glove box and trunk

 If you need to make sure your stuff stays safe in your car, it’s time to get more creative than shoving it in the glove box or throwing it in the trunk.
 And make sure whatever you need to hide in the car is well-hidden before you reach your final destination–you don’t want someone watching you hide your cell phone or tablet.